cartonmarkup/cssCarton/README.md

 ### sticker ( `<tag class="_sticker"></tag>` )
-Stickers don't follow the "like-words-in-a-sentence"-rule instead they are positioned relative to the bounds of the closest cell that wraps around.
-You can define the location with position styles ( top, left, right, bottom ) from the top or bottom and from the left or right side of the cell.
-Even when scrolling the page or after a dynamic resize of the grid the sticker will be glued in its position relative to the surrounding cell.
+Stickers don't follow the "like-words-in-a-sentence"-rule instead they are positioned relative to the edge of its wrapping cell that wraps around.
+You can define the location with position styles ( top, left, right, bottom ) from the top or bottom and from the left or right edge of the sticker.
+Even when scrolling the page or after a dynamic resize of the grid the sticker will be glued in its position relative to the wrapping cell.
-If position styles with negative values are added, a sticker can be placed outside of the cell, but keep in mind that if the wrapping cell is set to an overflow other than visible, the cell will work like a rectangular mask and hide those parts of the sticker that reach out of it.
+If position styles with negative values are used, a sticker can be placed outside of the wrapping cell, but keep in mind that if the wrapping cell is set to an overflow other than visible, the wrapping cell will work like a rectangular mask and hide those parts of the sticker that are not overlapping with it.

     ...
     <div class="_cell" style="width: 300px;">